JENNIFER WHITE

 Picture

-Inspired by true events, Stateless tells the stories of a woman escaping a cult, a refugee fleeing with his family, a father trapped in a dead-end job, and a bureaucrat on the verge of a national scandal who all find their lives intertwined in an immigration detention centre.
+Inspired by true events, Stateless tells the stories of a woman escaping a cult, a refugee fleeing with his family, a father trapped in a dead-end job, and a bureaucrat on the verge of a national scandal.
+They all find their lives intertwined in an immigration detention centre.

 Airing in Australia in early 2020 on ABC TV and later in the year on Netflix, the formidable series cast includes: Yvonne Strahovski, Fayssal Bazzi, Cate Blanchett, Dominic West, Asher Keddie, Jai Courtney, Marta Dusseldorp and Darren Gilshenan.

-The following posts share some behind the scenes details: creating Yvonne's dialect, her testimonial of our work together, and the 13 AACTA Awards (Australian Academy of Cinema and Television Arts) the series won.
+The following posts shared some behind the scenes details: creating Yvonne's dialect, her testimonial of our work together, and the 13 AACTA Awards (Australian Academy of Cinema and Television Arts) the series won.

 CREATING A DIALECT